gman-code/cat_breeds-v1/README.md

 # CatsBreedsCLI
-This
+This catsbreed app , it is a easy friendly direct and to the point.
+The options that are given from A-Z and following with numeric chooses of the what breeds with that specfic letter.
+The breed slection is organized and easy to read with the origin, description and temperament that is compatable with owners life style.

-The installation
+## The installation

-## Installation
+ Installation

+ $ gem install cats_breeds

-Add this line to your application's Gemfile:
+this is the line to application's Gemfile:

 ```ruby
 gem 'cats_breeds'